penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ### Part 5 - Test in chat

-1. On the designer toolbar, select **Chat**.
-This is the portal chat client.
+1. On the designer toolbar, select **Chat** to open the chat client in the Azure portal.
 2. (Easy Auth only) Click on the Chat Client URL.
 This will bring you into the logic app integrated chat client.

    ![Screenshot shows link to chat client outside the portal when Easy Auth is set up.](media/05-add-user-context-to-tools/get-integrated-iframe.png)